 We are mean but wasteful.
 We are not thrifty or generous.
 I scatter thoughtlessly, but don’t give liberally.
 We are scrimping, yet squandering.

 I expect others’ thanks when I do them good as much as I resent them expecting mine when they do me good.
-I find gratitude to them as irksome as I find theirs to me natural.
+And I find gratitude to them as irksome as I find theirs to me natural.

 I take offence at the churlishness of those who decline to accept from me the scant courtesies that cost me nothing.

 I unhesitatingly acknowledge small favours, as I do my small faults, so that I won’t have to acknowledge big ones at all.
-And I show least gratitude for benefits that I least deserve.
+And I show least gratitude for those benefits that I least deserve.

 Gratitude is said to cost us dear, but is there anyone who has been bankrupted by it?
 Scott notes that it is not prone to ‘distress itself by frequent payments.’
 And though praise doesn’t cost us a cent, we still don’t like to give it away.